nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. We start off by getting to know how to manage your **inventory**!
    1. Adding an item: `addi`
-       * Say your small business has `350` units of the new item, `Teddy bear keychain` currently in your physical inventory.
+       * If your small business has `350` units of the new item, `Teddy bear keychain` currently in your physical inventory.
          It costs `$0.89` to make these keychains and you will be selling them at `$3.50` each.
        * You can add these items to TrackO, with the following command:
          `addi i/Teddy bear keychains q/350 d/Great for kids! t/New sp/3.50 cp/0.89`